 On a tight time schedule?
 Here’s my best tip for how to get some great pictures of Devil’s Tower!

 This post includes affiliate links.

-As you drive on SD 24, you will go through the town of Avalon, population 15!
+As you drive on SD 24, you will go through the town of Aladdin, population 15!
 I’ve been to a lot of small towns in the US, but I think Aladdin is probably one of the smallest.

 As you get closer, you will get some great views of Devil’s Tower across the farmland.
 Pull off the road and look for the best angles!